-Portland Audubon is more than 40 full time staff who are passionate about protecting wildlife, connecting people with nature, and building a diverse and inclusive environmental movement.
+Portland Audubon is staffed by people who are passionate about protecting wildlife and habitat, connecting people with nature, and building a diverse and inclusive environmental movement.

 Ali Berman joined Portland Audubon in 2015, excited to help bring the organization’s message to a broader audience.
 Originally from New York, Ali has an undergraduate degree in writing and a masters in fiction from Sarah Lawrence College.

-Mary is dedicated to improving efforts to make urban environments more hospitable to wildlife and helping connect people to nature and place.
+Mary is dedicated to efforts to make urban environments more hospitable to wildlife and helping connect people to nature.
 She splits her time between Center for Diversity & the Environment, the Oregon Zoo’s California Condor breeding facility, and Portland Audubon.
 She spends her free time beekeeping, birdwatching, horseback riding, mushroom hunting and occasionally escaping to a meandering river to fly fish.

 Tumurkhuu “Tumko” Davaakhuu